 - Job Descriptions – Having a well-written job description is key to attracting qualified candidates.
 Traditionally, employers have taken the Demands-Abilities ad approach, but the new wave of applicants prefers the Needs-Supplies job listing, which focuses on what companies can do for candidates.

-- Go Digital – Embrace the latest social media trends and go digital when it comes to checking on candidates.
+- Go Digital – Embrace the latest social media trends and go digital when it comes to checking on candidates during your hiring process.
 Be aware that you have to be very careful when doing this, but sometimes social media profiles can offer information about candidates, such as if they bad mouth their previous employer, if they are accurately portraying their skill set, etc. Just be careful not to discriminate based on information you may view or uncover while looking through social media profiles.

 - Personality – You may only be looking at people’s skill set, and while that is important, skills are teachable.
 However, someone having a good personality and willingness to learn are very valuable traits.
 Personality traits align with daily tasks.
 For example, employees with empathy may be better in the healthcare or social services fields than working as computer programmers or tax attorneys.
 Keep this in mind when interviewing candidates.

-- Interviews – Instead of only focusing on the traditional interview skills, employers are better off broadening their scope and looking for potential red flags.
+- Interviews – Instead of only focusing on the traditional interview skills, employers are better off broadening their scope and looking for potential red flags during the hiring process.
 When interviewing, look for other skills, such as emotional intelligence, coachability, motivation and temperament.